elliottomlinson/cardmaster/README.md

        id="Lover Fatale" title="⚡ A visible NPC develops feelings for you. &#013;✋ Attacks against characters who love you deal 25 bonus damage.">
 </p>

-Three of the same tier can be exchanged for an upgrade.
+Three of the same tier can be traded for an upgrade.
 The tiers are ⚫Grey, 🔵Blue, 🟢Green, 🔴Red, and 🟡Gold.

 <br>
 <p align="center">